sp

 Suggestions for Boston Training

-"Training for Boston ?
-Do it like training for New York, but maybe some strength work in there"
+If you are raining for Boston ?
+Do it like training for New York, but maybe some strength work in there.

 Training for the Boston Marathon should be very similar as to the training for New York Marathon.(you can read about that training through the New York Marathon article)